Codaisseur/oauth-provider-example/README.md

   - Yarn (see: [install instructions](https://yarnpkg.com/en/docs/install))
   - Postgres version >= 9.3

-Start by installing the npm package dependencies:
+Check the above, then install the npm package dependencies:

 ```bash
 $ yarn install
 ```

+## Getting Started

 Then check the example [database config](/config/database.example.json), copy it to `config/database.json`, update it to match your local env, and create the database: